Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Key management with opaque drivers

-Transparent drivers may provide the following key management entry points:
+Opaque drivers may provide the following key management entry points:

 * `"export_key"`: called by `psa_export_key()`, or by `psa_copy_key()` when copying a key from or to a different [location](#lifetimes-and-locations).
 * `"export_public_key"`: called by the core to obtain the public key of a key pair.
 The core may call this entry point at any time to obtain the public key, which can be for `psa_export_public_key()` but also at other times, including during a cryptographic operation that requires the public key such as a call to `psa_verify_message()` on a key pair object.